-The famous names of Lanson, Veuve Clicquot, Krug, Mumm, Piper-Heidsieck, Tattinger and Pommery can all be found in Reims making it an essential stop for all champagne lovers.
+The famous names of Lanson, Veuve Clicquot, Krug, Mumm, Piper-Heidsieck, Tattinger and Pommery can all be found in Reims, making it an essential stop for all champagne lovers.

-In addition to enjoying the history and flavours of the champagne Reims has several splendid buildings that have been designated as UNESCO World Heritage sites.
+In addition to enjoying the history and flavours of the champagne, Reims has several splendid buildings that have been designated as Unesco World Heritage sites.

-The Saint Remi Basilica was built between the 11th and 15th centuries and the Church is a mix of Romanesque, Gothic and Renaissance styles.
+The Saint Remi Basilica was built between the 11th and 15th centuries and the church is a mix of Romanesque, Gothic and Renaissance styles.
 The buildings of the church hold an extensive art and history collection relating to Reims.

 The Museum of Fine Arts is home to a rich collection of 16th to 20th century art from all the major European artistic movements.
-It's main objects are paintings but there are also drawings, sculptures, furniture and engravings, making it one of the finest collections in France.
+Its main objects are paintings but there are also drawings, sculptures, furniture and engravings, making it one of the finest collections in France.

 Around 15 miles outside Reims you will find the Reims-Gueux race track.
-The circuit was open between 1926 and 1972 and in the time hosted the French Grand Prix on 15 occasions.
+The circuit was open between 1926 and 1972 and in that time hosted the French Grand Prix on 15 occasions.
 It's well worth a visit to see the old grandstands and pits.